Diarmait Mac Murchada: Death and historical aftermath

-Later reputation
+Legacy and reputation

 The scholar Áed Ua Crimthainn was probably Diarmait's court historian.
 In his Book of Leinster, Áed seems to be the first to set out the concept of the rí Érenn co fressabra, the "king of Ireland with opposition", later more widely adopted.
 This described Diarmait's ambitions and the achievements of his great-grandfather Diarmait mac Maíl na mBó.

 In Irish history books written after 1800, Diarmait Mac Murchada was often seen as a traitor, but his intention was not to aid an English invasion of Ireland, but rather to use Henry's assistance to become the High King of Ireland himself.

 Gerald of Wales, a Cambro-English cleric who visited Ireland in 1185 and whose uncles and cousins were prominent soldiers in the army of Strongbow, repeated their opinions of Mac Murchada:

 Dermot was a man tall of stature and stout of frame; a soldier whose heart was in the fray, and held valiant among his own nation.
 From often shouting his battle-cry his voice had become hoarse.
 A man who liked better to be feared by all than loved by any.
 One who would oppress his greater vassals, while he raised to high station men of lowly birth.
 A tyrant to his own subjects, he was hated by strangers; his hand was against every man, and every man's hand against him.

-Death and descendants

-Gravestone at Ferns Cathedral.
-This is said to be the gravestone of Mac Murchada.
+Descendants